Aggressive Colorado Car Accident Attorney Ready To Fight For You

 Sometimes.
 If the commercial driver is an employee of a company (rather than an independent contractor), you may be able to file a claim against the company as well.
 It might also be easier to prove liability by showing that the commercial driver violated safety regulations applicable to commercial drivers.

-If your auto accident was minor or the at-fault party admits to liability, you might think you can handle your auto accident case without hiring a Colorado car accident lawyer.
+If your auto accident was minor or the at-fault party admits to liability, you might think you can handle your auto accident case without hiring a Colorado car accident attorney.
 However, that would be a mistake.
 Without an attorney, you could be more inclined to accept a settlement offer for far less than the amount you’re truly owed.

 Having an experienced auto accident attorney on your side can help you in countless ways, including: